twatel/ansible-role-certbot/README.md

 This role support :
   - certbot DNS-01 challenge with OVH as DNS provider
+  - certbot HTTP-01 challenge with Apache as HTTP web server
-  - certbot DNS-01 challenge with route53 (AWS) as DNS provider
+  - certbot HTTP-01 challenge with Nginx as HTTP web server

 ## Setup development environment